mtumilowicz/linux-terminal-bash-workshop/README.md

 ## bash
 * bash = most commonly used linux shell today
 * what is script
     * a shell script is a file containing commands for the shell
     * different shells can interpret same text different ways
-* aliases
-  * aliases go in a .bash_aliases file in your home folder
-  * alias getdates="..."

 ## workshop
 ### filesystem